-6.2.1 Cartographic regression (5.5), Topographic analysis (1.2) and Historical research land could be utilised as pasture with the early sea wall passing over the PDA and the northern section as saltings.
-By the 20th century, around the PDA formed industrial estates but it was not until the revision of the line of the sea wall in the 1960s allowed for the PDA to be fully utilised.
-It is not clear as to the impact the construction and subsequent levelling of the old sea wall would have had on part of the PDA but the PDA has not been built on and having only formed over the past few hundred years or so, means that historical the impact on any potential archaeology is considered to be low except for the area that was the old sea wall which is uncertain.
+6.2.1 Cartographic regression (5.5), Topographic analysis (1.2) and Historical research (5.4) indicate that the PDA was underwater until the late Medieval, early Post Medieval period when the silting up had sufficiently advanced that part of the land could be utilised as pasture.
+In the second half of the 19th century, the land adjacent to the Harbour Road had a tramway, which passed through the northern area of the PDA, which would have lay on wooden sleepers and had little below ground impact.
+By the 20th century, around the PDA formed industrial estates, with the PDA becoming tile and brickworks in the 1930s and was in industrial use until the late 20th century.
+The tramway later being removed.
+It is not clear as to the impact the construction and subsequent levelling of the ground would have had on the PDA.
+However, with the PDA as land only being formed and in existence for the past few hundred years or so, means that historical the impact on any potential archaeology is considered to be low.